Excel SEARCH Function

 - “*” is used for match sequence.

-- SEARCH returns the #VALUE!
+- It returns the #VALUE!
 Error if there is no matching string is found in the within_text.

-This has been a guide to SEARCH Function in Excel.
-Here we discuss the SEARCH Formula in excel and how to use SEARCH function along with excel example and downloadable excel templates.
+This has been a guide to the SEARCH Function in Excel.
+Here we discuss the SEARCH Formula and how to use the SEARCH function along with excel example and downloadable excel templates.
 You may also look at these useful functions in excel –